-You may then find cases where the different UN Committees (On Human rights, Women, Torture etc.) held the opinion that Denmark was in violation of human rights in concrete cases.
+You may find cases where the different UN Committees (Human rights, Women, Torture etc.) held the opinion that Denmark was in violation of human rights in concrete cases.
 Cases where these Committees found no violations by Denmark are also included – just as on the official homepage of the UN.

 A link to the UN case page is included when available – in such cases, the UN icon may be clicked for reference:

-(you may also click and download a pdf version of the UN verdict document when this icon appears)
+(you may also click and download a pdf version of the UN verdict document in various languages when this icon appears)

 Next to that, our homepage also include cases where Denmark decided to reopen the case and by way of example grant Citizenship or Asylum and thus these cases were discontinued by the complainant/author.